webmin/webmin.com/content/docs/Modules/apache-webserver.md

 To delete an per-directory options file, click on the **Delete File** link that appears at the top of the page that appears when you click on its name from the list.
 As soon as it is removed, Apache will cease using any options that it defines in it for the directory it was in.

-The **Setting Per-Directory Options** section earlier in this chapter explains how to set options that apply only to files of a particular name, no matter which directory they are in.
+The **Setting Per-Directory Options** section earlier in this page explains how to set options that apply only to files of a particular name, no matter which directory they are in.
 It is also possible for a `.htaccess` file to contain options that apply to only some of the files in the directory that contains it.
 This can be useful to do things like denying access to all files matching the pattern `*.c` in the directory `/usr/local/src,` which you cannot do just using per-directory or per-file options.

 To set options like this, the steps to follow are:
 - On the module's main page, click on the **Per-Directory Options Files** icon.
 Then click on the `.htaccess` file in the directory that you want the options to apply to.
 If it doesn't exist yet, use the **Create Options File** button to create it as explained above.
 - Scroll down to the **Create Per-File Options** form, and enter the filename or pattern into the **Path** field.
 Patterns can only use shell wildcard characters like `*` and `?`, unless you change the **Regexp?** field to **Match regexp**, in which case you can enter a Perl regular expression using characters like `|`, `[, ]` and `+`.
 - When you click the **Create** button, the same page will be re-displayed but with an additional icon for the filename or name pattern that you just entered.
 - Click on the new icon, which will bring up another page of icons for different categories of options that can be applied to files whose names match the specified filename or pattern.
 This page is very similar to the directory options page shown in above, and the pages that it links to are mostly identical.
-- The instructions in other sections of this chapter for creating redirects, custom error messages or IP access control can be followed on this page as well to set the same options for matching files in the directory.
+- The instructions in other sections of this page for creating redirects, custom error messages or IP access control can be followed on this page as well to set the same options for matching files in the directory.
 The only difference is that there is no need to click on the **Apply Changes** link to made new settings active.

 You can change the filename or pattern that the options are for by editing the **Path** field in the **Options apply to** form, and then clicking Save.
 Or you can remove them altogether so that the options for the directory apply instead by clicking on the **Delete** button in the same form.